reframejs/reframe/docs/usage-manual.md

 </html>
 ~~~

-we see that, in contrast to our previous DOM-static pages, this page loads JavaScript code.
+we see that, in contrast to our previous DOM-static pages, the page loads JavaScript code.

 The JavaScript code
-mounts a `<TimeComponent />` to the DOM element `#react-root` and
+mounts a `<TimeComponent />` to the DOM element `#react-root`, and
 the mounted `<TimeComponent />` then updates the DOM every second to always show the current time.

 The DOM changes over time and we say that the page is *DOM-dynamic*.

-But why does Reframe hydrates the DOM whereas it previously didn't for our previous examples?
+But why does Reframe hydrate the DOM whereas it previously didn't at our previous examples?
-The reason is that our page object is saved as `TimePage.universal.js`,
+It's because our page object is saved as `TimePage.universal.js`,
 a filename name ending with `.universal.js`,
 whereas our previous examples where saved as `*.html.js` files.

+So,
-A page with a page object saved as `pages/*.html.js` is treated as DOM-static and
+a page with a page object saved as `pages/*.html.js` is treated as DOM-static and
 a page with a page object saved as `pages/*.universal.js` is treated as DOM-dynamic.
 Reframe also picks up `pages/*.entry.js` and `pages/*.dom.js` files and we talk about these in the next two sections.

-In case you are curious, the loaded JavaScript
+In case you are curious, the loaded JavaScript is:
  - `/commons.hash_xxxxxxxxxxxxxxxxxxxx.js`
+   which
    is around 250KB in production,
    inlcudes React (~100KB),
    polyfills (~100KB),
-   the router, and `@reframe/browser`.
+   the router, and the `@reframe/browser` package.
    It is loaded by all pages and is indefinitely cached across all pages.
  - `/TimePage.entry.hash_xxxxxxxxxxxxxxxxxxxx.js`
+   which
    includes the compiled version of `TimePage.universal.js` and a tiny wrapper.
-   It is specific to the page and is typically lightweight.
+   It is specific to the page and is usually lightweight.

-Hydrating the entire view of the page is not always what we want.
+The entire page is hydrated, but this is not always what we want.
 Imagine a page where a vast majority of the page is DOM-static and
 only some parts of the page need to be made DOM-dynamic.
 It that case,
 it would be wasteful to load the view's entire code in the browser and
 to hydrate the whole page.
-Instead we can tell Reframe to hydrate only parts of the page.
+Instead we can tell Reframe to hydrate parts of the page only.
 We call this technique *partial DOM-dynamic*.

 #### Partial DOM-dynamic

+Besides being able to hydrate the entire page with a `.universal.js` page object,
-Instead of hydrating the whole page we can tell Reframe to hydrate only some parts of the page.
+we can tell Reframe to hydrate only some parts of the page.
-This means that while these parts are DOM-dynamic, the rest of the page stays DOM-static.
+This means that, while these parts are DOM-dynamic, the rest of the page stays DOM-static.
-(Hence the term "partial DOM-dynamic".)

 This can be a significant performance improvement
-when large portions of the page doesn't need to be DOM-dynamic.
+when large portions of the page don't need to be DOM-dynamic.

-It also introduces a clean separation between DOM-static components and DOM-dynamic components,
+It also introduces a separation between the DOM-static part and the DOM-dynamic part of the page,
-making reasoning about your page easier.
+which makes reasoning about the page easier.

 To achieve such partial hydration,
-instead of defining a page with one page object `MyDynamicPage.universal.js`,
+instead of defining the page with one page object `MyDynamicPage.universal.js`,
 we define the page with two page objects.
-One as `MyDynamicPage.html.js` meant for server-side rendering and
+One page object `MyDynamicPage.html.js` for server-side rendering and
-another `MyDynamicPage.dom.js` meant for browser-side rendering.
+another `MyDynamicPage.dom.js` for browser-side rendering.
 Like in the following.

 ~~~js